HM-RunningHub/ComfyUI_RH_UNO/README.md

 # UNO (Unity and Novel Output) for ComfyUI

 This repository hosts the ComfyUI implementation of UNO (Unity and Novel Output), supporting FLUX models.
 This implementation includes several new features and optimizations.
+That can run the full version with 24GB VRAM, as well as quickly run the FP8 version.

 ## Features